usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-5.rst

 Step 1: Create an Artifact Plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before Dioptra can save objects to disk, it needs to know how to serialize and deserialize them.
-This is handled by an **artifact plugin**.
+This is handled by an **Artifact Task**.

-Just like before, you will create a new plugin, but this time you'll define **artifact tasks**.
+Just like before, you will create a new plugin, but this time you'll define **artifact tasks** instead of function tasks..

 1. Go to the **Plugins** tab and click **Create Plugin**.
 2. Name it ``artifacts`` and add a short description.
-3. Create a new Python file in the plugin.
+3. **Create a new Python file** in the plugin called ``artifacts.py``.
-4. Copy and paste the code below.
+4. **Copy and paste** the code below.

 .. admonition:: artifacts.py
     :class: code-panel python